Introduction / History

 What are Their Beliefs?

 The Imroing people believe first of all that there is a profound connection between all things physical and spiritual.
 Something done in the physical always has an impact on the spiritual.
 The other fundamental assumption is solidarity.
 They must remain united in their activities at all costs.
 Spending time alone is seen as a sympton of imbalance if not derangement.
 Doing things individualistically could also have negative spiritual and physical consequences.
 They think it is very important to be together at the various religious services and rites prescribed by the nominal church.
 While they do not understand the meaning of the rites they perfunctorily perform, they always complain about those who are absent, believing that the lack of solidarity will have a bad consequence like crop failure, injuries or epidemics.
 They believe that there are malevolent spirits all around them just waiting to pounce at the slightest provocation.
-So they have many superstitions for every aspect of life, designed to appease the spirits.
+So they have many folk beliefs for every aspect of life, designed to appease the spirits.
 They are afraid to go into the forest alone at any time, and especially not at night at which time they believe that blood-thirsty spirits wander about seeking whom they may devour.

 What are Their Needs?